Ministries & Groups

 Serving at Mass

 Our readers have an important role in the Liturgy of the Word as they share the Word of God from the Lectionary at Mass.
-The Vigil at 6:00pm on Saturday and the 9:30am Sunday Mass at St Ignatius' Church is in particular need of more readers.
+St Ignatius' Church is currently seeking readers for our parish Masses.

 Choirs have a role that is in service to the liturgy and that helps to foster a greater love for God among His people through the use of religious music and hymns.
 St Augustine once said "(One) who sings, prays twice".
 As members of the congregation, our choirs lead and encourage the faithful to express reverence for God through sung prayer.